-Reversal Commodities Trading Patterns
+Reversal Trading Pattern Setups

-These patterns are formed after the commodity market has had an extended move up or down and the commodities trading price reaches a strong resistance or support respectively.
+These patterns are formed after the commodity market has had an extended move up or down and the trading price reaches a strong resistance or support respectively.

-When commodities price reaches such a point it starts to form a pattern.
+When price reaches such a point it starts to form a pattern.
 Since these formations are frequently formed it is easy to spot them once you learn how & start using them.
 There are four types:

 - Double Top